laraiclii/Impact-of-Label-Resolution-on-Deep-Neural-Networks-for-ECG-Classification/README.md

 Findings show that severity-based labels improve robustness, interpretability, and generalization across datasets, making them particularly valuable for general practitioners, where the priority is assessing urgency rather than naming every condition.

 The repository provides:
-ECG_classification.ipynb — preprocessing, training, and evaluation pipeline (fully reproducible) Pretrained models — fine-grained and severity-tiered Bachelor’s thesis — complete paper of the study and its implications
+ECG_classification.ipynb — preprocessing, training, and evaluation pipeline Pretrained models — fine-grained and severity-tiered Bachelor’s thesis — complete paper of the study and its implications